LACMIP/emu/docs/_documentation/bibliography.md

 : Page range (for articles) or total number of pages (for books).
 Do not abbreviate (e.g., "78-79", not "78-9").

 Series
-: ?????
+: Publication series.
+This field is used occasionally and applies to serial publications.
+Examples include "SEPM Pacific Section Guidebook", "Treatise on Invertebrate Paleontology", "University of California Publications in Geological Sciences", and "USGS Professional Paper".

 Editor
 : Book editor(s).
 If necessary, include editors in this field.
-Enter editor names using the same formatting as in _Author_.
+Enter names using the same formatting as in _Author_.

 Remarks
 : Translated titles, URLs, etc. Much of the information in this field was imported from an external citation manager (Zotero), and does not need to be hand-keystroked into EMu.